disketteomelette/hophunter/README.md

 The script analyzes the network route using traceroute, identifies potential malicious redirections at the second hop, and verifies connectivity after establishing a new gateway, enabling the detection and mitigation of possible MITM attacks, captive portals, and unwanted firewalls.

+### Note

+It is entirely possible that with a well-configured network, the chances of hophunter operating reduce to zero.
+However, there are many poorly configured networks out there.
+Keep in mind that this is an update of an old program and may not always work.

 ### Features:
 - Detects internal IPs on the second hop of traceroute.
 - Tests connectivity after setting the identified IP as the gateway.